TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Data/datasets.md

  <br>

 **TaskB** follows a similar structure but without language-specific subfolders, providing general .tsv files for training, validation, and testing.
 This consistent file organization enables efficient data access and structured updates as new data versions are published.
+The data can be found in the `TaskB.zip` file.